Keep it Cool and Practice Sun Safety on “Don’t Fry Day”

 Maybe it’s a 60-degree day and you don’t feel the sun’s heat.
 Or you’re working in the yard and lose track of time.
 Perhaps your kids ran out to play before you could get the sunscreen slathered on them.

-I think the public generally is pretty aware that sun cancers are overwhelmingly caused by damaging sun rays.
+I think the public generally is pretty aware that skin cancers are overwhelmingly caused by damaging sun rays.
 But early in the season, there can be complacency about sun safety.
 We simply neglect to take those steps.

-Why is Sunburn so Dangerous?
+Why Is Sunburn So Dangerous?

 It’s important to remember because a burn is the worst kind of sun exposure.
 You might forget the sting after a burn heals, but your skin does not.
 The sun’s effects are cumulative.
 Every bit of sun that touches your skin is there forever.
 In fact, just one burn has effects many years down the road.

 That’s why it is so important to protect yourself from the time you’re young.
 I tell parents: You make or break your child’s sun exposure.
-Those first 20 years – that’s on your watch.
+Those first 20 years are on your watch.
 If you can go the first two decades without a bad burn, you’ve set your child up for much better skin health.

-Make sun safety is a habit you practice for yourself and teach to your loved ones.
+Make sun safety a habit you practice for yourself and teach to your loved ones.
 Start with these three keys:

 - Sun avoidance – Stay in the shade, and avoid most intense rays from 10 a.m. to 3 p.m.